-Emergency rooms are for anything that could endanger your life (or your unborn child's life, if you're pregnant) without immediate medical attention is considered an emergency situation.
-Emergency services treat accidental injuries or the onset of what appear to be a medical condition.
+Emergency rooms are for anything that could endanger your life (or your unborn child's life if you are pregnant).
+Anything that could endanger your life without immediate medical attention is an emergency situation.
+ERs treat accidental injuries or the onset of what appear to be a medical condition.

-Go to the emergency room if your doctor tells you to go or you have a life-threatening emergency.
+Go to the ER if your doctor tells you to go or you have a life-threatening emergency.
 If your doctor does not tell you to go to the ER, or if your condition is not life-threatening, follow these steps:

 - Call your PCP.
-Your PCP may give you care and directions over the phone. - If it is after hours and you cannot reach your PCP, call the Nurse Advice Line at 1-866-282-6280 (TTY: 711).
+Your PCP may give you care and directions over the phone. - If it is after hours and you cannot reach your PCP, call the 24-Hour Nurse Advice Line at 1-866-282-6280 (TTY: 711).
 You will be connected to a nurse.